AnkitSinghD10S/OOPS/readME.md

     - An interface can be used when we want to achieve 100% abstraction.
 On the other hand, abstract classes can be used to achieve anything between 0—100% abstraction.
-    An interface cannot have constructors because we cannot create objects of an interface.
+    - An interface cannot have constructors because we cannot create objects of an interface.
-    If you want a class to achieve multiple inheritances, there is only one way: interfaces.
+    - If you want a class to achieve multiple inheritances, there is only one way:interfaces.
-    If an interface is made private, or if the methods in it are made private or protected, then a compilation error will be thrown.
+    - If an interface is made private, or if the methods in it are made private or protected, then a compilation error will be thrown.